vrm-c/vrm-specification/specification/VRMC_vrm-1.0-beta/lookAt.md

 In the reference space of the line-of-sight direction, it has the `offsetFromHeadBone`, which is the local coordinate of the` head` bone, as the origin, and has the world reverse rotation of the head bone in the initial posture.
 If root has no rotation, it has the same orientation as the world axis.

+This document uses glTF's right-handed, Y-Up, and Z-Forward coordinate systems.
 The positive directions of Yaw and Pitch are as follows.

 * Yaw: Z-> X direction => Left
 * Pitch: Y-> Z direction => Down